artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/playroom.markdown

 date:   2016-10-19 12:09:07 +0200
 categories: fun
 ---
 For a long time I dreamed about perfect room where I can invite my friends.
 Currently I can not affort one, but I can at least make it in virtual world.
+Nowdays everyone tends to spend life separatelly feeling looniness.
+I think it'd be greate to change it a litte bit.
+Wouldn't it be a great idea to invite friends to come over?

 At the beginning I'd like make an assumption that the room will be designed to fit 5-7 people.